GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars

+Coincidence checks were performed across detectors and with respect to the injected parameters to identify common candidates.
 Since only $x_0$ and $k$ were varied in this study, coincidences were evaluated using a threshold of $d_{\mathrm{coin}} = 2$.
 In previous implementations, additional parameters such as braking index and sky position were included in the search, requiring a higher threshold.